buying-guide

 Best Beginner Grill Overall

-The George Foreman 15-Serving at $89 is the lowest-risk way to start grilling.
+The George Foreman 15-Serving is the lowest-risk way to start grilling.
 Turn it on, wait for the indicator light to show it is ready, and start cooking.
 The nonstick surface is forgiving since food does not stick even if you forget to oil the grate.
 The sloped design drains fat away, reducing smoke and flare-ups.
 Cleanup takes five minutes.
-If you discover you love grilling and want to upgrade later, you are only out $89.
+If you discover you love grilling and want to upgrade later, you are only out a small amount.
 If grilling is not for you, same thing.
 This is the training wheels grill, and there is nothing wrong with that.

 Best Upgrade for Learning Grillers